PedroEugenioDev/Oraclebell/README.md

 ## 📃 Description

-This is a full RESTful API linked to an database detailing everything about Sham King franchise.
+This is a full RESTful API linked to an database detailing everything about Shaman King franchise.
 This is a consumption-only API (only the HTTP GET method is available), no authentication is required to access this API, and all resources are fully open and available.

 ## 📦 Tech Stack